Skip to main content

 Passing custom data with integration_attributes

-The integration_attributes field allows you to pass custom data when creating a chat.
-These attributes are accessible in your project functions via conv.integration_attributes.
+The integration_attributes field lets you pass custom data when creating a chat.
+These attributes are accessible in your project functions at conv.integration_attributes.

 When to use